vallabh2920/vallabh2920/README.md

 ### Hi there, I'm Vallabh Ingle 👋 👋

-## I'm a IT Engineering Student and UI/UX devloper
+## I'm a IT Engineering Student and UI/UX Designer & Devloper

 - 🌱 I’m currently learning Mern stack